arianithetemi/spring-rest-app/README.md

 # Spring RESTful Application
 A RESTful API Application built on Spring Framework.
 When running this application a command line runner will be excetuted in order to populate the in-memory SQL database with entries from a JSON file.
-The resource of REST API is **People**, which will response JSON structure data based on endpoints.
+The resource of RESTful API is **People**, which will response JSON structure data based on endpoints.

 ## Technologies used: